Here we are discussing the must-watch Oscar-Winning VFX Movies of all time. These movies left the audience awestruck with their visual effects.

-A dust storm was one of the few visual effects used in Interstellar’s Earth-based scenes to maintain the film’s realism in contrast to Nolan’s depiction of space travel, which included a black hole, a wormhole, planets, and the tesseract, a four-dimensional space in which time is perceived as a physical dimension.
+A dust storm was one of the few visual effects used in Interstellar’s Earth-based scenes.
+To maintain the film’s realism in contrast to Nolan’s depiction of space travel.
+Which included a black hole, a wormhole, planets, and the tesseract.
+A four-dimensional space in which time is perceived as a physical dimension.

-Directed by Chris Weitz, The Golden Compass presented a great challenge to the team that was assigned by to give the movie one of its heroes: the gigantic armoured polar bear, Iorek Byrnison, voiced by Ian McKellen.
+Directed by Chris Weitz, The Golden Compass presented a great challenge to the team that assigned by to give the movie one of its heroes: the gigantic armoured polar bear, Iorek Byrnison, voiced by Ian McKellen.
 The Golden Compass won Framestore its first Oscar in 2008 for Best Visual Effects.

 The Golden Compass tells the story of an epic fantasy adventure that takes place in a parallel universe where magic and science coexist.
 Lyra Belacqua embarks on an epic journey to save not just our planet but also those of other people as she sets out to save her best friend.
 Pullman’s narrative, which is brimming with intrigue, profundity, and wonder, depicts the unending conflict between good and evil as well as the capacity of one young girl to mend a tear in the cosmos’ fabric.

-Gravity, the movie that mesmerized the audience to the core received a staggering amount of positive reviews from critics, garnering enough stars to cover the galaxy it so faithfully depicts.
-Under the direction of Alfonso Cuarón, London served as the planning and production hub for those top-notch pictures, from pre-production to filming to the lengthy post-production process.
+Gravity, the movie that mesmerized the audience to the core received a staggering amount of positive reviews from critics.
+Garnering enough stars to cover the galaxy it so faithfully depicts.
+Under the direction of Alfonso Cuarón, London served as the planning and production hub for those top-notch pictures.
+From pre-production to filming to the lengthy post-production process.
 It conquered multiple awards including seven Oscars along with Framestore’s three top visual effects honours: the Oscar, BAFTA, and VES Awards.

 The groundbreaking visual effects of Avatar, one of the most costly films ever created with a budget of Rs.1,100 crore.
-Although the main VFX and special effects were delivered by Wētā FX, many VFX studios including the Indian VFX studio Prime Focus which contributed 200+ VFX shots for this film.
+Although the main VFX and special effects delivered by Wētā FX, many VFX studios including the Indian VFX studio Prime Focus which contributed 200+ VFX shots for this film.

 The grand debut of James Cameron’s Avatar 2 was released on December.
 Similar to its prequel, the film’s amazing vistas, CGI work, and, of course, VFX are its main draws.
 We saw some extraordinary things in the teaser, and the stunning visual indeed satisfied the audience.